yenda/re-natal/README.md

 NOTE: If you mistyped something, or no longer use the component and would like to remove it, manually open `.re-natal` and fix it there (it's just a list of names in JSON format, so the process should be straight forward).

----

-### Faster Figwheel hot reloading
-Since version 0.22 React Native supports Hot Module Reload.
-But at least for now, this feature is redundant because we have Figwheel.

-It looks like Figwheel reloads are faster if Hot Moduler Reload is OFF.
-Also, the packager is not necessary to watch for changed files - Figwheel does that (except on Linux).

-Two things you can do:

-1. Turn off HMR from the development menu.
-2. Start the packager with option `--nonPersistent`.
-You can use `npm start` for that.

 ## REPL
 You have to reload your app, and should see the REPL coming up with the prompt.